Meet at Garland Road entrance This free walk will take about 1.5 hours and finish at the car park off Plum Lane.

 We are meeting at the cross road at Dot Hill at 11am, please bring secatuers, gloves and any other tools that you think might be helpful.

 Many hands make light work !
 Thanks in advance from the Management Committee

 After furious, squirrel-style planting a small group of members managed to get all 2000 crocus and daffodil bulbs into the ground in November.
 These were free from our Parks and Open Spaces Dept. Keep an eye out for green shoots in the coming weeks…

-Attached is a link to our planned events (in Word and pdf formats) with details so far.
+SEE LINKS BELOW FOR EVENTS LIST (in Word and pdf formats) with details so far.
 Some favourites, some new ideas, all to be confirmed as the year progresses.
 See you soon!